-Michael Jordan donates $10 million to Make-A-Wish Foundation, the charity's largest ever
+Michael Jordan donates $10 million to Make-A-Wish Foundation, the charity's largest donation ever

 CLICK HERE TO GET THE FOX NEWS APP

-Jordan turns 60 Friday.
+Jordan turns 60 on Friday.
 In 2008, he was named a Make-A-Wish chief wish ambassador.

 His net worth is reportedly $1.7 billion.